#

 Click the New repository secret button to add a new secret, which should look similar to the following:

-Once the RETYPE_SECRET secret is added, you should see the following and your Retype project will now build using your license key:
+Once the RETYPE_KEY secret is added, you should see the following and your Retype project will now build using your key:

 Set an environment variable for the protected and private pages.
-The RETYPE_PASSWORD value is set using exactly the same process as the RETYPE_SECRET above.
+The RETYPE_PASSWORD value is set using exactly the same process as the RETYPE_KEY

-If you add both the RETYPE_PASSWORD and RETYPE_SECRET, your list of Repository secrets should look like the following:
+If you add both the RETYPE_PASSWORD and RETYPE_KEY, your list of Repository secrets should look like the following:

 Default host to be used by the Retype server instead of localhost.

-The RETYPE_DEFAULT_HOST secret is set exactly the same as above.
+The RETYPE_DEFAULT_HOST secret is set exactly the same as the other secrets.